learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Write a function called deepClone which takes an object and creates a object copy of it?
+## Q 11.18.
+Write a function called deepClone which takes an object and creates a object copy of it?

 ``` javascript
 var newObject = deepClone(obj);